Substance Use

 If you suspect that someone you know is struggling with a fentanyl use disorder, there are some things you can do to help.

-1. Try to talk to the person about your concerns.
+1. Stage an intervention and try to talk to the person about your concerns.
 Let them know you are there for them and want to help them get the treatment they need.
 If they are unwilling or unable to talk to you, you can reach out to a professional addiction counselor or interventionist for assistance.

 2. Encourage the person to seek professional help.
 Many treatment options are available for fentanyl addiction, and the sooner the person gets help, the better their chances of recovery.
 You can offer to go with them to their first appointment or help them find a reputable treatment center.